Wasia93/Wasia93/README.md

 - 👋 Hi, I’m @WasiaHaris
-- 👀 I’m interested in nw challenges
+- 👀 I’m interested in new challenges
 - 🌱 I’m currently learning Artificial intelligence
 - 📫 How to reach me ...you can contact me through LinkedIn
 - ⚡ Fun fact: ...
 Ilove to live my life and always filled up with laughter